-Slack management exposed BP to high safety risk: leaked report
+Slack data management exposed BP to high safety risk: leaked report

 "This particular report focused on potential enhancements to how BP manages engineering data.
 It is not an analysis of any operational incidents, and any suggestion that this report indicates BP is wavering from its safety commitment is wrong," a company spokesman said.

 The most significant incident recorded by the authors occurred in January 2014 at the 413,500 barrels per day (bpd) Whiting, Indiana refinery which cost BP $258 million in lost production.
-The incident at the gasoil hydrotreater unit, which removes sulfur from oil, was due to "multiple deficiencies in engineering information management".
+The incident at the gasoil hydrotreater unit, which removes sulphur from oil, was due to "multiple deficiencies in engineering information management".

 At the Hull petrochemical plant in northern England equipment that was not operated correctly led to losses of $35 million to $45 million.